 Member churches may be added upon application and approval by the Board of Directors.
 (See Article II Section 1.)
-Any Member church may resign as a Member of this Corporation at any time by written notice of such resignation delivered to the Secretary of the Corporation at least sixty (60) days prior to the effective date of resignation.
+Any Member church may, via its representative, resign as a Member of this Corporation at any time by written notice of such resignation delivered to the Secretary of the Corporation at least sixty (60) days prior to the effective date of resignation.

 The Board of Directors may terminate the membership of a Member church upon a two-thirds vote of the full Board, present at a duly called meeting for which a quorum has been established, for conduct that impedes or impairs the accomplishment of the Corporation’s mission.
 Nonpayment of assessments or failure to appoint a Director, after demand therefore, shall constitute such conduct.
 The Board of Directors shall give written notice of its intended action in writing sent to the Member church at least thirty days prior to taking action.